DOAJ/doaj/static_content/_site/about/content/faq.md

 ### I know a journal which should be in DOAJ but isn’t.
 What should I do?

-  [Submit an application]() or contact the journal and ask them to submit an application to us.
+  Contact the journal and ask them to submit an application.
 You can also send us the details of the journal—title and ISSN—and we will contact them.

 ### The journal I am looking for isn't in DOAJ.
 Why?
 What should I do?

-  May be the journal hasn't applied to us or its application is still in progress.
+  Maybe the journal hasn't applied to us or its application is still in progress.
 It may be that the journal was removed from DOAJ.
 [Contact us]() to see if the journal has a pending application.

 ### How do I report a bug or ask for technical help?